-- If an appeal is not made within the time limits, the matter is settled and the case cannot be re-opened.
+- If an appeal is not made within the time limits, the matter is finalised and the case cannot be re-opened.
 If, for example, a neighbourhood dispute over a fence is fought before the courts, and one neighbour wins and the other loses, they cannot return before another judge later to argue the same case to see if there is a different outcome.
-Occasionally, fresh evidence in a criminal case can be used as a reason to re-examine a court's verdict.
+Occasionally, fresh evidence in a criminal case can be used as a reason to re-examine a court’s verdict.
 Examples in Australia include the famous Lindy Chamberlain murder conviction and, overseas, the English IRA pub bombings where the Guildford Four and the Birmingham Six were jailed for crimes it was later discovered they could not have committed.

 - If one of the parties appeals to a higher court (within the time limit), the higher court can either agree with the lower court’s decision or make a new decision.
 The higher court’s decision is then binding on the parties, unless an appeal is lodged within the time limits to an even higher court.

 - The decision of the highest court in the court structure is final.
 No further appeals are possible.
-(For further information about the court structure and hierarchy see: Chapter 1*2 Courts.)
+(For further information about the court structure and hierarchy, see Chapter 1.2: Courts.)

-The doctrine of precedent means that the judges in lower courts must follow decisions of higher courts and a single judge of a court must follow a decision with more than one judge in that court.
+The doctrine of precedent means judges in lower courts must follow decisions of higher courts and a single judge of a court must follow a decision with more than one judge in that court.

 A court, when it makes a decision, will give reasons for its decision.
 Another case with similar but not identical facts can be decided differently.
-If this happens reasons will usually be given as to why this case should be treated differently.
+If this happens, reasons will usually be given as to why this case should be treated differently.
 Each case is decided on its own facts.

-An important recent development in relation to the interpretation of law in Victoria is the adoption by Parliament of the Charter of Human Rights and Responsibilities Act 2006 (Vic) ("the Charter").
+An important development in the interpretation of law in Victoria is the adoption by parliament of the Charter of Human Rights and Responsibilities Act 2006 (Vic) (“the Charter”).
 This parliament-made law seeks to ensure that certain human rights are taken into account when developing, interpreting and applying Victorian law and policy.
 The Charter came into force on 1 January 2007, although the obligation of public authorities to consider and act consistently with human rights and the courts to interpret and apply legislation in accordance with the Charter became effective on 1 January 2008.